Depression

 4 Common Misconceptions About Antidepressants, Debunked

-Half of Us is an initiative of mtvU and The Jed Foundation to raise awareness about the prevalence of mental health issues on campus and connect students to the appropriate resources to get help.
+Mental Health is Health is an initiative of MTV Entertainment Studios and several mental health partners to raise awareness about the prevalence of mental health issues on campus and connect students to the appropriate resources to get help.
 The links below provide resources and stories of people who have struggled with depression and other mental health problems.

 Suicide Information and Support